-To consider the developmental trajectory of poor sleep, actigraphy-defined sleep parameters at T and T in were compared for each group (see Table 3).
-In the SMS group, children's sleep parameters and variability between and within children remained largely stable over three years.
-Interpretation of the Bayes factors suggests 'moderate' evidence in favour of the null hypothesis for bedtime, and the coefficient of variance for inter-assessment variability in TST and WASO, suggesting these were particularly stable.
-However, evidence in favour of the null hypothesis for the other variables was 'anecdotal'.
-For the twelve children in the SMS-matched TD group, bedtime became significantly later (Bayes factor .001, 'extreme' evidence in favour of the alternative hypothesis) whilst there was no change in children's get up time.
-Though there was no significant change in children's sleep efficiency, SOL or WASO, TD children did spend less time in bed as they got older and obtained significantly less TST.
-Levels of variability within and between children remained stable over three years, with 'moderate' Bayes factors.
-Evidence in favour of the null hypothesis was also 'moderate' for get up time and sleep efficiency in this group, but weaker for WASO and SOL.
+suggests "moderate" evidence in favor of the null hypothesis for bedtime, and the CoV for interassessment variability in TST and WASO, suggesting these were particularly stable.
+However, evidence in favor of the null hypothesis for the other variables was "anecdotal."
+For the 12 children in the SMS-matched TD group, bedtime became significantly later (Bayes factor 0.001, "extreme" evidence in favor of the alternative hypothesis), while there was no change in children's get up time.
+Although there was no significant change in children's sleep efficiency, SOL or WASO, TD children did spend less time in bed as they got older and obtained significantly less TST.
+Levels of variability within and between children remained stable over 3 years, with "moderate" Bayes factors.
+Evidence in favor of the null hypothesis was also "moderate" for get up time and sleep efficiency in this group, but weaker for WASO and SOL.